drfuzzi/INF2009_SoundAnalytics/README.md

 **Prerequisites:**
 1. Raspberry Pi 4 with Raspbian OS installed.
 2. MicroSD card (16GB or more recommended).
 3. USB keyboard, mouse, and monitor.
+You can also use Real VNC to access the Rasperry Pi (Need to enable VNC configuration in your Pi)
 4. USB microphone compatible with Raspberry Pi.
 5. Internet connectivity (Wi-Fi or Ethernet).
 6. Basic knowledge of Python and Linux commands.